 4. Combine different unrelated words in your password or passphrase

-This makes it difficult for cyber criminals to guess at your password.
+This practice makes it difficult for cyber criminals to guess your password.
 Do not use phrases from popular songs, movies, or television shows.
 Use three or four longer words to create your passphrase.
 For example, 9SpidErscalKetobogGaN.

 5. Do not use names or words found in the dictionary